certinia/certinia-developer-pages/create-project-from-template-api-global-action-button.md

 Once we’ve added the field to Project, we just need to change the code a little bit and the CPFT API can start populating it.
 Let’s look at the changes we made in this code.

 All the changes are in the Request object that we pass into the API.
 (We’ve also extracted the code that makes the request into a new method to make it easier to follow.)
-The request is how we tell the API everything it needs to know to make our projects ‘just right’.
+The request is how we tell the API everything it needs to know to make our projects 'just right'.
 Here we added a SObjectCloneMapper.Field for the Case field on Project.
 And told it to set it to the Id of the Case we are working with.
 We then need to put that ‘FieldMapper’ in a set and link it to the Project object, and we are done.

 ## Unit tests

-We just need up update the one ‘happy path’ test to check we are setting the Case field.
+We just need up update the one 'happy path' test to check we are setting the Case field.

 ````
 @isTest static void testButton() {